Who is eligible now for the vaccine in Nevada?

 If your body develops an immune response—the goal of vaccination—there is a possibility you may test positive on some antibody tests.
 Antibody tests indicate you had a previous infection and that you may have some level of protection against the virus.
 Experts are currently looking at how COVID-19 vaccination may affect antibody testing results.

-The COVID-19 vaccine can cause infertility
+Can the COVID-19 vaccine cause infertility?

 Additionally, since the vaccine is not a live virus, there is no reason to delay pregnancy attempts because of vaccination administration or to defer fertility treatment until the second dose has been administered.